ianrmurphy/oscc_wiki/Hardware/Hardware-Clearing-Faults.md

 ### Clearing a Hard Fault

 If you have hard faulted your Kia Soul, then you will need to follow this tutorial to reset the vehicle to a drivable state.
 The first step is to make sure you correct whatever initially caused the hard fault.
 Whatever the cause, if the initial issue isn't fixed the vehicle will re-enter the hard fault again.
+You will also need a Kia-compatible OBD-II scan tool.

 1. Switch the vehicle and all OSCC modules off.